quillforms/quillforms/readme.txt

 - Webhooks
 - One time payment and subscriptions with Stripe checkout and Stripe elements.
 - One time payment and subscriptions with Paypal checkout and Credit card payments by Paypal.
+- One time payment and subscriptions with authorize.net.
+- One time payment and subscriptions with Square.
 - GoogleSheets integration
 - MailChimp integration
 - Constant Contact integration